SquareBracketAssociates/Booklet-TestingInPharo/Chapters/Web/Web.md

 ```

-If no element has the ID attribute that match with the provided one, a `BPNoSuchElementException` exception will be raised.
+If no element has the ID attribute that matches the provided one, a `BPNoSuchElementException` exception will be raised.

 #### Find element by name

 An HTML element may have an attribute called `name`, they are normally used in the forms such as text fields and selection buttons.
-The values of the attributes of name are passed to the server when a form is sent.
-In terms of lower probability of change, the attribute name is probably the second in importance after ID.
+The values of the attributes of the name are passed to the server when a form is sent.
+In terms of a lower probability of change, the attribute name is probably the second in importance after ID.

-Considering the previous HTML code of example, you can locate the elements using the `findElementByName` method:
+Considering the previous HTML code example, you can locate the elements using the `findElementByName` method:
 ```
 textField := driver findElementByName: 'textInfo'.
 ```